 - NRS 486.231.

 - NRS 486.381 Violation of provisions concerning motorcycles and similar vehicles.
-Any person violating any provisions of NRS 486.011 to 486.361, inclusive, is guilty of a misdemeanor; Las Vegas Municipal Bail Schedule & Sentencing Guidelines; The violation code is for “Hdgear-Glasses/Shields Helmet Fastened” is 1307.
+Any person violating any provisions of NRS 486.011 to 486.361, inclusive, is guilty of a civil infraction unless a provision of those sections specifically provides that a particular violation is a misdemeanor, gross misdemeanor or felony; Las Vegas Municipal Bail Schedule & Sentencing Guidelines; The violation code is for “Hdgear-Glasses/Shields Helmet Fastened” is 1307.

 - Reno Municipal Bail Schedule; the violation code for “Safety equipment on motorcycles” is 6.06.685.